Threat Model — infrabroker¶

 The guardrail subject is the authenticated broker CN (the mTLS client

-(<broker CN>:<end_user>) when the broker CN is listed in the control plane's
+qualifies the subject (<broker CN>:<end_user>) when the broker CN is listed

-trusted_forwarders — i.e. a broker the operator trusts to authenticate end
+in the control plane's trusted_forwarders — i.e. a broker the operator

-users (e.g. via OIDC).
-For any other CN the unauthenticated end_user is
+trusts to authenticate end users (e.g. via OIDC).
+For any other CN the control

-itself compromised can still rotate the end_user half of its own subject.
+rotating the end_user half of its own subject.

 In enforce, a novel host/command is not learned while it is pending approval;